"Thus says the Lord;

 Thus you will find rest for your souls."

 The spread of Christianity in Cyprus only a few years after the crucifixion of Jesus is not only due to the island’s proximity to Palestine, but also to the flight of Christians after the stoning of Stephen, the first Christian martyr.
+However, the main reason was because of the arrival of the Apostle Paul and of Barnabas, himself a Cypriot, in the year 45 AD.

 Many religious pilgrims visit Greece because St. Paul came to Greece, preaching the Holy Gospel and teaching people about Jesus.
 In addition, the monuments of Greece include churches and monasteries, many dating back to the early centuries of Christianity and containing impressive mosaics and rare murals and icons.